francuzadam/francuzadam.github.io/_pages/about.md

 Data Visualization
 ======
 Data visualization is the graphical representation of information and data.
-By using visual elements like charts, graphs, and maps, it makes complex data more accessible, understandable, and usable.
+By using visual elements like charts, graphs, and maps, it makes complex data more accessible, understandable, and usable:

-**Benefits:**
 - Simplifies complex data for easier interpretation
 - Enhances communication of insights across teams
 - Supports faster decision-making